cern-cta/CTA/docs/README.md

 Dependencies are maintained in `requirements.txt`; generated files go into `build/docs/`.

-The theme in `content/stylesheets/extra.css` follows the CTA website's orange, neutral surfaces, local Arial font stack, and rounded cards.
+The theme in `content/stylesheets/extra.css` follows the CTA website's orange, neutral surfaces and rounded cards, with a native system UI font stack that needs no font downloads.
+Typography follows the visitor's operating system.
+Home-page links omit underlines; article links retain them.
 Material's `default` and `slate` palettes provide light and dark modes, including syntax highlighting and diagrams.
 Keep palette overrides at the top of that stylesheet and component styles below them.
 No external fonts or website images are required.